RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.
+    - This is a required parameter and must be included.

-    - `N1` and `J2` are examples of valid inputs.
+    - `N1`, `J2`, and `FET` are examples of valid inputs.

+### overlay(action=overlay_clinical_info)

+`overlay_clinical_info` overlay edges with information obtained from the knowledge provider (KP) Columbia Open Health Data (COHD).
+This KP has a number of different functionalities, such as `paired_concept_frequency`, `observed_expected_ratio`, etc. which are mutually exclusive DSL parameters.
+All information is derived from a 5 year hierarchical dataset: Counts for each concept include patients from descendant concepts.
+This includes clinical data from 2013-2017 and includes 1,731,858 different patients.
+This information is then included as an edge attribute.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode id's.
+If the later, virtual edges are added with the relation specified by `virtual_relation_label`.
+These virtual edges have the following types:

+* `paired_concept_frequency` has the virtual edge type `has_paired_concept_frequency_with`
+* `observed_expected_ratio` has the virtual edge type `has_observed_expected_ratio_with`
+* `chi_square` has the virtual edge type `has_chi_square_with`

+Note that this DSL command has quite a bit of functionality, so a brief description of the DSL parameters is given here:

+* `paired_concept_frequency`: If set to `true`, retrieves observed clinical frequencies of a pair of concepts indicated by edge subject and object nodes and adds these values as edge attributes.
+* `observed_expected_ratio`: If set to `true`, returns the natural logarithm of the ratio between the observed count and expected count of edge subject and object nodes.
+Expected count is calculated from the single concept frequencies and assuming independence between the concepts.
+This information is added as an edge attribute.
+* `chi_square`: If set to `true`, returns the chi-square statistic and p-value between pairs of concepts indicated by edge subject/object nodes and adds these values as edge attributes.
+The expected frequencies for the chi-square analysis are calculated based on the single concept frequencies and assuming independence between concepts.
+P-value is calculated with 1 DOF.
+* `virtual_edge_type`: Overlays the requested information on virtual edges (ones that don't exist in the query graph).

+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

+**NOTE:** The parameters `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` are mutually exclusive and thus will cause an error when more than one is included.

+#### parameters:

-* ##### subject_qnode_key
+* ##### COHD_method

-    - A specific subject query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)
+    - Which measure from COHD should be considered.

     - Acceptable input types: string.

     - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.

-* ##### object_qnode_key

-    - A specific object query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `n00` and `n01` are examples of valid inputs.
+    - `paired_concept_frequency`, `observed_expected_ratio`, and `chi_square` are all possible valid inputs.

-### overlay(action=overlay_exposures_data)

-`overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.
-This information is included in edge attributes with the name `icees_p-value`.
-You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode IDs.
-If the latter, the data is added in 'virtual' edges with the type `has_icees_p-value_with`.

-This can be applied to an arbitrary knowledge graph (i.e. not just those created/recognized by Expander Agent).

-#### parameters:
+    - If not specified the default input will be paired_concept_frequency.

 * ##### virtual_relation_label